tirthankarkundu17/GraphQL-JSONPlaceholder/README.md

 # GraphQL-JSONPlaceholder
 A GraphQL Runtime for JSONPlaceholder

-Added JSONPlaceholder implementation with axios.
+Added JSONPlaceholder implementation for GET, POST, PATCH, DELETE.
+Used axios for network calls.